 - 1 head cauliflower cut into bite size pieces

 - 1 head broccoli cut into bite size pieces

 - 1 can (15 oz) chickpeas rinsed, drained and patted dry

 - 2 teaspoons extra virgin olive oil

 - 2 tablespoons sesame seeds

 - Preheat oven to 400°F. Line 2 baking sheets with parchment paper.
 Set aside.

 - Cook the rice according to package directions.

-- Roast for 20-30 minutes, turning the pans and giving them a shake every ten minutes.
-Cauliflower and broccoli takes about 30 minutes, carrots and chickpeas take about 20, so start the broccoli/cauliflower first and put the chickpeas/carrots in after the first 10 minutes.
+- Roast for 20 to 30 minutes, turning the pans and giving them a shake every ten minutes.
 (Every oven is different, so keep an eye on everything to make sure you don't burn them.)

-- Combine all dressing ingredients in a small bowl or cup and whisk until smooth.
-Add more water, as needed, to thin.
+- While the vegetables are roasting, combine all the dressing ingredients in a small bowl or cup and whisk until smooth.
+Add more water, as needed, to thin out.
 Set aside.

 - To serve, place some rice in a bowl, top with greens, if using, then some roasted vegetables and chickpeas.
 Sprinkle with sesame seeds and drizzle a few tablespoons of sauce over everything.
 Squeeze of bit of fresh lemon juice over everything, if desired.
 Repeat with as many servings as needed.

 Nutrition values are calculated using online calculators and are estimates only.
 Please verify using your own data.